- Some gamers claimed that Steam does not remember passwords, being one of the most irritating problems when running the app.

 Don’t worry since we’re here to set you on the right path and help you solve this problem.

-How can I fix the Steam client if it won’t remember my password?
+What can I do if Steam doesn’t remember my password?

 This simple workaround seems to work for some users.
 It might have something to do with refreshing the Steam login settings and game cache.

-- Make sure to replace YOURUSER with the username registered of your PC
+C:\Users\YOURUSER\AppData\Local.
+Make sure to replace YOURUSER with the username registered of your PC.

 If you’re using a VPN to protect your online privacy and keep your device safe from hackers, it could be the reason why Steam keeps forgetting your password.